| | |

 white pot hydro dipped in gold paint.

-The fun part about spray paint marbling is that you can do this technique on more than just painted flower pots.
+The fun part about spray paint marbling is that you can use this technique on more than just painted flower pots.
 We really hope to try this soon on large plastic planters and think it will really work.

 Surfaces You Can Marble